ashwinam/garbage-codes-season-02/FrontEnd stuffs/React Learning/firstReact-app/notes.md

 - `javascript npm i axios`

 - **Promise** : An object that holds the eventual results or failure of an asynchronous operation.

+### Understanding http request

+- As the front-end developer, we shall know what is http(hypertext transfer protocol) and the way to communicate to the server.

+- Http is a way to communicate to the client and server
+- client send request and server send response
+- so http have set of rules how client and server can communicate